panoptic-labs/docs/blog/2025-09-05-position-spoofing-post-mortem/2025-09-05-position-spoofing-post-mortem.md

 Please take note of the following security tips:

-- All official communication occurs through Panoptic Twitter, Panoptic Discord, and blog.panoptic.xyz.
+- All official communication occurs through Panoptic's Twitter, Panoptic's Discord, and Panoptic's blog.
 - Do not click on any links that people DM you.
 The only links you should will be posted from our official communication channels.
 - Only click links from our official channels, and avoid clicking on links sent in direct messages.
-- Panoptic does not yet have a live claim portal.
-Any websites claiming to be a Panoptic claim portal are fraudulent.
+- Panoptic's claim portal can be found at app.panoptic.xyz/claim/rescued-funds.
+Any other websites claiming to be a Panoptic claim portal are fraudulent.
 - Panoptic team members will never DM you about refunds.
 If someone does, it's a scam.
 - Panoptic is not conducting any airdrops at the moment.
 If someone DMs you about an airdrop, it’s a scam.